semibran/key-state/readme.md

 var keys = listen(window)
 ```

-`listen` returns the keyboard state (`keys`, for **key**board **s**tate) in the form of an object which maps [browser-defined key names] as provided by `event.key` to the amount of frames the key in question has been held down.
+`listen` returns the keyboard state (`keys`, for **key**board **s**tate) in the form of an object which maps browser-defined key names as provided by `event.code` to the amount of frames the key in question has been held down.
+For example, after holding down the spacebar for half a second, `keys.Space` would yield `30` at 60 frames per second.

 The `keys` map is populated and updated automatically as key events are received.
 If a key hasn't been pressed since the map was created, it will evaluate to `undefined`.

-Since a key that isn't being pressed gets mapped to either `0` or `undefined`, you can check if a key _is_ being pressed by determining if its value is truthy.
+This feature implies that any key that isn't being pressed will be mapped to either `0` or `undefined`, meaning you can check if a key _is_ being pressed by determining if its value is truthy.

 ```js
 if (keys.Enter) {